databinding-gmbh/T4.FileManager.VisualStudio/README.md

 - Putting each generated data class into a single code file
 - Creating a server and a client component based on a common model
 - Distribute generated code to multiple projects within a solution
+- Set the file properties (like ResXFileCodeGenerator as CustomTool)
+- Update previously generated files